Mill Woods: History

 The Mill Woods Development Concept was approved in March 1971.
 It envisioned eight communities and a town centre community.
 The plan envisioned having a population of approximately 120,000 people at full build-out, a number the area currently contains.
+The Mill Woods Development Concept was informed by a new Central Mortgage and Housing Corporation and reviewed under the National Housing Act, which included regulations and site planning criteria to ensure a minimum level of housing quality and design spaces for the buildings.
+Mill Woods was experimental because the Corporation owned small lots of land in Edmonton and wanted to innovate a neighbourhood with the following successes; test the site planning criteria developed by the Corporation for detached housing on small lots, introduce a new concept of housing to Edmonton which would explore more efficient site planning and servicing practices, and demonstrate a communal playspace for preschool-age children.

 Southeastern areas of Mill Woods suffered heavy damage from the Edmonton tornado in 1987.

 The designation of the original Papaschase reserve as abandoned is disputed by the descendants of the Papaschase band.
 They brought a lawsuit for compensation against the government of Canada in 2001.
 The Supreme Court of Canada dismissed the lawsuit in 2008 on the grounds that the statute of limitations had expired.

 Naming

 Mill Woods was named for Mill Creek, which bisects the northeast portion of the area, as well as the formerly wooded nature of the area.
 It is in line with the mock pastoral names generally chosen for suburban neighbourhoods.

 The aboriginal heritage of the area is reflected in the names of numerous neighbourhoods in Mill Woods.
 For example, the Satoo neighbourhood is named for Chief Satoo of the Cree people.